|

 Separation Anxiety

-She did great for a couple of days.
+She did great for a couple of weeks.
 Then she started having separation anxiety when we would leave.
 First thing was the unwrapping of half the Christmas gifts.
-We discovered this as our kids and grandkids were arriving for Christmas.
+We discovered this as we were walking into the house with our kids and grandkids to celebrate Christmas.
 We had to rewrap several packages and replace two gifts!
 It didn’t stop there either!

-We have experienced torn up carpet, five remote controls demolished, three king size bamboo pillows shredded, the bottom of our couch cushion is duct taped, and our kitchen cushy floor mats are sculpted by the artist we named Ally.
-Although we never have had to do it before, we purchased a crate, which looks like a piece of furniture.
-She goes in the crate when we are not there.
-Thankfully, she has grown to love it.
+We experienced torn up carpet, five remote controls demolished, three king size bamboo pillows shredded, the bottom of our couch cushion is duct taped, and our kitchen cushy floor mats are sculpted by the artist we named Ally.

 Our Rescued Story